NetworkGames: Simulating Cooperation in Network Games with Personality-driven LLM Agents: Discussion and Implications

-Our results provide empirical evidence that macro-level social outcomes are co-determined by the interplay between individual cognitive profiles and network topology.
-As the first study to integrate LLM-driven agents within the Network Games framework, we demonstrate that agent heterogeneity plays a pivotal role in shaping collective dynamics.
-Specifically, the stark contrast in cooperation rates between Thinking (T) and Feeling (F) types (Experiment 1) serves as a micro-foundation that dictates global network health.
-This suggests that modeling collective behavior requires not just structural accuracy, but also psychological fidelity in agent representation~\cite{leng2024llmagentsexhibitsocial}.
+Our results provide empirical evidence that macro-level social outcomes are co-determined by the interplay between individual cognitive priors and topological constraints.
+As the first study to integrate heterogeneous LLM agents into Network Games, we challenge the ``mean-field'' assumption often used in social simulation.
+The stark behavioral schism between Thinking (T) and Feeling (F) types (Section~\ref{sec:micro}) acts as a distinct ``node feature'' that interacts non-linearly with the graph structure.
+This implies that predictive models of collective behavior must account for the \textit{psychological distribution} of the population, not just the network topology~\cite{leng2024llmagentsexhibitsocial}.